docarray/docarray/docs/data_types/3d_mesh/3d_mesh.md

 ### Display 3D point cloud in notebook
-You can display your point cloud and interact with it from its url as well as from a PointsAndColors instance.
-The first will always display without color, whereas display from PointsAndColors will show with color if [`PointsAndColors.colors`][docarray.documents.point_cloud.points_and_colors.PointsAndColors] is not None.
+You can display your point cloud and interact with it from its URL as well as from a PointsAndColors instance.
+The first will always display without color, whereas the display from [`PointsAndColors`][docarray.documents.point_cloud.points_and_colors.PointsAndColors] will show with color if `.colors` is not None.

 ``` { .python}
 doc.url.display()